Here’s a sneak peek Part 5, the Fall of Westred begins here. There was another sneak peek of Episode 1 and here’s episode 4.

 What did they want with me?
 What were they doing here?

 Conducting interviews, I guess.
 I saw other students taken out of class and sitting at desks.
-We marched into the building, and passed the Admissions and Student Records office, where Miss Fairweather was overwhelmed by two huge Legion men.
+We marched into the building and passed the Admissions and Student Records office, where Miss Fairweather was overwhelmed by two huge Legion men.
 Her blond hair was all loose and poking out like a hedgehog.
 “These are private records!
 You can’t just barge in here and demand to see student records!”
-Her hands flailed as she tried to prevent them from getting in her space.
+Her hands flailed as she tried to prevent them from getting into her space.

 I was dragged further into the wing where teachers had offices, like Mr. Floros, whose door was tightly shut.
 Another teacher was being bundled out of his office.
 “You can’t do this!
 My rights!”.
 We passed a door where I saw a familiar blue head.
 Azure?
 The office doors all had glass windows, and she noticed me too.
 She rushed forward to bang on the window.
 I could just barely hear her voice as she shouted, “Don’t tell the bastards anything!
 Damn Legionnaires.
 Damn you all to hell!”